liamross/angus-blog/src/pages/blog/2018/0202-markdown.md

 | col 2 is      |   centered    |   $12 |
 | zebra stripes |   are neat    |    $1 |

 > Block quotes are written like so.
+> They can span _multiple_ paragraphs, if you like.
 >
+> _- Liam Ross_

+> Block quotes are written like so.
-> They can span multiple paragraphs, if you like.
+> They can span _multiple_ paragraphs, if you like.
 >
-> > You can nest them as well.
+> > You can nest them too but you know what I don't know if I should really do
-> > Isn't that cool.
-Although you probably shouldn't... it looks medium at best I
+> > that ya know?
-> > think.
+> > But you shouldn't

 Also, Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺